Howard F. Sims, FAIA

-Geoffrey performed design and project management for the $174 M expansion of Cobo Convention and Exhibition Center in 1989, as well as the 2010-2015 $300 M capital improvements and renovations.
+Geoffrey performed design and project management for the $174 M expansion of TCF Convention and Exhibition Center in 1989, as well as the 2010-2015 $300 M capital improvements and renovations.
 Geoffrey has extensive experience completing sensitive Federal Inspection Service facilities in Customs and Border Patrol locations in airports across the U.S., and his documentation of program management procedures during the development of the new Detroit Wayne County Port Authority Dock and Terminal is currently being used by the Federal Highway Administration as a model document.
 Geoffrey’s focus is on client satisfaction, project management, and architectural design.

 Wesley Sims, Chief Financial and Operating Officer